ethersphere/swarm-cli/README.md

 Running `swarm-cli` without arguments prints the available commands:

 ```
-$ swarm-cli
-Swarm CLI 0.10.0 - Manage your Bee node and interact with the Swarm network via the CLI
+Swarm CLI 1.3.0 - Manage your Bee node and interact with the Swarm network via the CLI

 █ Usage: